rikvanriel/kiwiclient/README.md

 * The complete list of options can be obtained by `python kiwirecorder.py --help`.
 * It is possible to record from more than one KiwiSDR simultaneously, see again `--help`.
 * For recording IQ samples there is the `-w` or `--kiwi-wav` option: this write	a .wav file which includes GNSS	timestamps (see below).

+### kiwiclientd.py
+* Stream sound from a kiwisdr channel to a (virtual or not) sound card.
+* Provides a hamlib rigctld interface to control frequency, mode, etc of that kiwisdr channel.
+* Used to feed sound from a kiwisdr to programs like wsjtx, fldigi, multipsk, etc.

 ## IQ .wav files with GNSS timestamps
 ### kiwirecorder.py configuration